 The HCD Data Viewer provides a visual assessment of overpayment by homeowners and renters, by census tracts.
-Figure 4.7 shows the City falls within census tracts where 20 - 40 percent of renter households are paying 30 percent or more of household income on rent.
-Figure 4.8 shows that the City falls within census tracts where 20 - 40 percent of renter households are paying 30 percent or more of household income on the mortgage.
+Figure 4.157 shows the City falls within census tracts where 20 - 40 percent of renter households are paying 30 percent or more of household income on rent.
+Figure 4.816 shows that the City falls within census tracts where 20 - 40 percent of renter households are paying 30 percent or more of household income on rent.
+Figure 4.816 shows that the City falls within census tracts where 20 - 40 percent of renter households are paying 30 percent or more of household income on the mortgage.